coursemaster44/Section-8/README.md

 **Step 15.Open Visual Studio Code and goto pages>index.ejs**
 - Edit the file for new color
 - save it
-- Run the following command
+- Run the following commands
 ```sh
 $ git add .
 $ git commit -m "change in index color for cp "
 $ git push
 ```

-**Step 16.Go back to see the change in Pipeline**
+**Step 16.Go back to see activation of Pipeline for the changes**
 - Pipeline is activated Just now
 - See the latest commit - "change in index color for cp "
 - Monitor all stages Build>Source>Deploy